ias-robotics/gecko_foyer/README.md

 $ catkin init
 ```

+You should see a message stating that the workspace configuration is valid.

 ### Openni V1 ROS Driver for Kinect V1

 To install ([Original Instructions if you encounter any issues](blog.justsophie.com/installing-kinect-nite-drivers-on-ubunut-14-04-and-ros-indigo)):